 Food Donation Program

 We are committed to reducing food waste and identifying alternatives for food surplus.
 Our Food Management Fundamentals provides tools to reduce food surplus through source reduction and internal usage, but there is still a need for an environmentally and socially responsible alternative for disposing edible food waste.
 Our solution is a Food Donation Program that Dining Services instituted in fall 2012.
-The surplus food is frozen and the Thurston County Food Bank picks up donations three times per week.
-Our sustainability intern will track and report these donations.
+We donate excess food from Campus Dining Catering, The MarketPlace and The Greenery to the Thurston County Food Bank on a weekly basis.
+We donate about 30 to 40 pounds of food per week.

 We reduced our water and electrical consumption buy allowing our products to thaw naturally, unplugging equipment when not in use, and turning off or dimming the lights during non-working hours.